-Our SENDCO is Julie Penn (Deputy DSL).
+Our SENDCO is Catherine Jacobs.
 Our SENDCO will safeguard the interests of all SEND children at Hillcrest School by;

-- co-ordinating provision for students identified with special educational needs and disabilities through a graduated response, especially those students who receive specific interventions, and those with Education and Health Care Plans (EHCPs); - maintaining the school's SEND List and managing the records of all students with special educational needs as well as co-ordinating individual student profiles to outline specific interventions to be used by members of staff to support their learning, behavioural, emotional and mental health needs; - monitoring the attendance, behaviour and emotional well-being of SEND students on a daily basis and their academic progress over time; - co-ordinating the accessibility plan, risk assessments and provision for students with disabilities: - ensuring appropriate pastoral support and remote learning provision is in place for all SEND students during periods of student, tutor group, year group isolation and/or whole school closure as a result of covid-19; - liaising with the parents of SEND students throughout the year and as part of formal end of year profile reviews; and - liaising with external agencies, including the 'Access To Education' team (including Educational Psychology Service and School Support Service) Communication and Autism Team (CAT), Sensory Support Services and Forward-Thinking Birmingham.
+- co-ordinating provision for students identified with special educational needs and disabilities through a graduated response, especially those students who receive specific interventions, and those with Education and Health Care Plans (EHCPs); - maintaining the school's SEND List and managing the records of all students with special educational needs as well as co-ordinating individual student profiles to outline specific interventions to be used by members of staff to support their learning, behavioural, emotional and mental health needs: - monitoring the attendance, behaviour and emotional well-being of SEND students on a daily basis and their academic progress over time; - co-ordinating the accessibility plan, risk assessments and provision for students with disabilities; - ensuring appropriate pastoral support and remote learning provision is in place for all SEND students; - liaising with the parents of SEND students throughout the year and as part of formal end of year profile reviews; and - liaising with external agencies, including the 'Access To Education' team (including Educational Psychology Service and School Support Service) Communication and Autism Team (CAT), Sensory Support Services and Forward-Thinking Birmingham.